AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_HotBubble.rst

       SDC iter [1]
     >> PeleLMeX::Advance() --> Time: 0.2141339779

-clearly showing the use of 1 SDC iterations.
+clearly showing the use of 1 SDC iteration.
 The first line at each step provides the time step contraint from the CFL condition (``Conv:``) and from the density change condition (``divu:``).
 In the absence of reaction and diffusion, the ``divu:`` constraint is irrelevant and set to a